PierreChouteau/DeepLearningWithAudio/04_ganspacesynth/README.md

-## Training GANSpaceSynth in Azure My Virtual Machines
+## Training GANSpaceSynth in AzureVM

 Follow the instructions for [training GANSynth](../03_nsynth_and_gansynth/gansynth/training/README.md).